strapi/strapi/docs/docs/guides/05-type-system/01-philosophy.md

 #### For Contributors

-Contributors expects to create and/or use APIs that handle very generic data structures in the context of Strapi internals, that become context-aware and strongly typed when used by a user withing their application.
+Contributors expect to create and/or use APIs that handle very generic data structures in the context of Strapi internals, which become context-aware and strongly typed when used by a user withing their application.

 #### For Users